adobe-rnd/aem-assets-autometadata-tool/README.md

 3. Add your custom properties and prompts
 4. Test and iterate

-## Confidence Score and Data Shape
+## Confidence Score, Reason, and Data Shape

 The UI shows a confidence pill next to each metadata property.
-Values and scores are stored in the following shape:
+Values, scores, and reasons are stored in the following shape:

 ```
-{ "<property>": { "value": "...", "confidence_score": 0.0..1.0 } }
+{ "<property>": { "value": "...", "confidence_score": 0.0..1.0, "confidence_reason": "..." } }
 ```

+Fields:
+- `value`: The generated metadata value.
+- `confidence_score`: A number between 0 and 1 indicating how confident the AI is in the accuracy of the value.
+- `confidence_reason`: A brief explanation (1-2 sentences) of why the confidence score is what it is.

 Parsing behavior:
-- If the model returns a JSON object shaped like `{ <property>: <value>, confidence_score: <0..1> }`, that is used directly.
+- If the model returns a JSON object shaped like `{ <property>: <value>, confidence_score: <0..1>, confidence_reason: "..." }`, that is used directly.
-- If the model returns legacy JSON (e.g., Title/Description/Keywords), values are wrapped as `{ value, confidence_score: null }`.
+- If the model returns legacy JSON (e.g., Title/Description/Keywords), values are wrapped as `{ value, confidence_score: null, confidence_reason: null }`.
-- If the model returns plain text (not JSON), the text is wrapped as `{ <property>: { value: text, confidence_score: null } }` for per-property calls (or mapped to defaults).
+- If the model returns plain text (not JSON), the text is wrapped as `{ <property>: { value: text, confidence_score: null, confidence_reason: null } }` for per-property calls (or mapped to defaults).

 Exports:
-- JSON export normalizes all properties to `{ value, confidence_score }`.
+- JSON export normalizes all properties to `{ value, confidence_score, confidence_reason }`.
-- CSV export includes two columns per property: value and confidence (raw score 0..1).
+- CSV export includes three columns per property: value, confidence (raw score 0..1), and reason.

 UI:
 - Confidence pills display percentage (e.g., 82%) and use color tiers for low/medium/high.
+- Hovering over a confidence pill shows the confidence reason as a tooltip.

 ## System Prompt